Written By: Ruth Dearing

 The Catalyst For Our Time Spent As A Family

-The storm that hit us was no ordinary storm, and I doubt any of us will forget how we were affected by it back in April 2015.
+I remember the storm that hit us was no ordinary storm, and I doubt any of us will forget how we were affected by it back in April 2015.
 Lots of trees fell down and many roads were blocked.
 We lost power as well as phone lines.
 Plenty of homes suffered significant damage, with roofs falling in and fences falling down.

 The rain teamed down for a long time, leaving us searching in darkness for candles and torches (it struck at about 6pm on a cool Autumn evening, so it was already dark outside).
 Our home required power for hot water, so the lack of power meant no baths or showers.
 No power also meant no charging up of electronic devices; once they ran out of battery power that was it.